Evidence for Contraceptive Options & HIV Outcomes (ECHO)

 The Evidence for Contraceptive Options and HIV Outcomes (ECHO) Study

 More than 150 million women worldwide use modern methods of contraception for family planning.
-These contraceptive methods have been safely employed for decades.
+By enabling women to avoid high-risk pregnancies, these contraceptive methods help prevent hundreds of thousands of maternal and infant deaths every year.